 If your workplace has a website, ask your employer if you can write a blog about what you’ll be doing.
 Or, if your community has a local newspaper or magazine, enquire about contributing an article, or sending in a press release to get the word out – just make sure to include the details of how people can donate!
 You can use the press release template that’s included in your Team Prevent fundraising pack to help you with this.

 Organising fundraising events is a good way to help you get closer to your fundraising target.
 Classic fundraising events such as bake sales and raffles always go down well, or asking for donations in leu of a birthday present, but the sky really is the limit!
 A static bike challenge, perhaps where you cycle as ‘far’ as possible within a set time, is a great way to raise money whilst also training for your cycling challenge, but it’s your chance to get as creative as possible with your fundraising.

-As part of Team Prevent in the RideLondon-Surrey challenge, we offer all of our riders a fundraising pack, including a fundraising guide, sponsor forms and ideas to help you raise money, and our dedicated fundraising team are here to offer support along your journey – so if you are looking for some inspiration, get in touch!
+We offer all of our supporters a fundraising pack, including a fundraising guide, sponsor forms and ideas to help you raise money, and our dedicated fundraising team are here to offer support along your journey – so if you are looking for some inspiration, get in touch!